The Frobenius structure theorem for affine log Calabi-Yau varieties containing a torus: Introduction and statements of main results

 \subsection{Scattering diagram and comparison with GHKK}

 Both the Kontsevich-Soibelman program \cite{Kontsevich_Affine_structures} and the Gross-Siebert program \cite{Gross_From_real_affine_geometry} for the reconstruction of mirror varieties rely on a combinatorial algorithmic construction of scattering diagram (aka wall-crossing structure, see \cite{Kontsevich_Wall-crossing_structures}).
-Our construction of the mirror algebra by counting non-archimedean analytic disks as in \cref{sec:intro:structure_constants} completely bypass any scattering diagram.
-Nevertheless, our geometric approach also allows us to give a direct construction of the scattering diagram by counting infinitesimal analytic cylinders, without the step-by-step Kontsevich-Soibelman algorithm, see \cref{sec:scattering}.
+Our construction of the mirror algebra by counting non-archimedean analytic disks as in \cref{sec:intro:structure_constants} completely bypasses any use of scattering diagram.
+Nevertheless, our geometric approach also allows us to give a direct construction of the scattering diagram by counting infinitesimal analytic cylinders, without the step-by-step Kontsevich-Soibelman algorithm\footnote{A different direct construction of scattering diagram was proposed by Gross and Siebert in \cite[\S 2.4]{Gross_Intrinsic_mirror_symmetry} via punctured log curves.}, see \cref{sec:scattering}.
 Here is a brief summary.